haiya1994/BERE/README.md

 # BERE
-Implementation of the paper [BERE: An accurate distantly supervised biomedical entity relation extraction network].
+Implementation of the paper [BERE: A novel machine learning framework for accurate biomedical entity relation extraction].

 ## Environment
-Tested on Python 3.5 and PyTorch 1.0.0.
+Tested on Python 3.5.2 and PyTorch 1.0.0.

 ## Data
 The download link of full datasets: